-Topics in this course include an introduction to atomic theories, naming elements and compounds, chemical reactions, gases, solutions, stoichiometry and chemical bonding.
-There is a significant lab component to this course.
+Topics in this course include classification of matter, an introduction to atomic theories, naming elements and compounds, chemical reactions, solutions, stoichiometry and chemical bonding.
+Chemistry 111 moves at an accelerated pace and involve less repetition and practice than for Chemistry 112.
+This should free up time, which should then be used to enrich the course with more complex and challenging problems, and extensions of topics and activities.
 Prerequisite: Science 10